-8. Can I extend my stay beyond the volunteer trip?
+12. Can I extend my stay beyond the volunteer trip?

-9. What is the SIF's role in organising the volunteering trip?
+13. What is the SIF's role in organising the volunteering trip?

 An experienced SIF-appointed team leader, otherwise known as a Team Leader, will be assigned.

-11. Are the volunteering trips dangerous?
+14. Are the volunteering trips dangerous?

 There are inherent risks associated with overseas volunteering.
 The SIF will advise all volunteers on travel insurance coverage and necessary precautions in terms of personal medical needs and safety.
 As the SIF undertakes to provide a safe working environment to its fullest ability, volunteers are likewise required to take full responsibility of inherent risks when travelling and working at project sites.

-12. Will there be any certificates/acknowledgement for volunteering in Community Programmes?
+15. Will there be any certificates/acknowledgement for volunteering in Community Programmes?

 In addition, you will become part of the community of Singapore International Volunteers and get to enjoy privileges accorded to this community of volunteers.

-13. Will I be able to keep in contact with the local community, or visit them independently, after my trip?
+16. Will I be able to keep in contact with the local community, or visit them independently, after my trip?

-All volunteers are free to maintain contact with and visit the local community.
+Yes, you are free to maintain contact with and visit the local community.

-15. What does a typical WFL itinerary look like?
+17. What does a typical WFL itinerary look like?

 |Day 1||Day 2||Day 3||Day 4||Day 5|

-|Install bio-sand filters at households and/or schools
+|Install bio-sand filters at households and schools

 |Depart for Singapore